Animal and plant disease warning for holidaymakers

 There are rules on what holidaymakers can and can't bring back with them from their trip.

 For example, it is illegal to bring in meat or dairy products from outside the EU.
-People travelling through local ports or airports should check the rules on food and plant imports before they leave home.
+People travelling through local ports or airports should check the rules on food imports before they leave home.

 Personal imports of meat or meat products and milk or dairy products are banned from most countries outside the EU.
 There are also strict controls on bringing the following products: